Abdul-Rahman99/OnlineBookReader/README.md

+Certainly!
+Here's a simple description of a new GitHub repository for an online book reader app using C++ and object-oriented programming (OOP):

+Repository Name: C++ Online Book Reader App

+# Description:
+The C++ Online Book Reader App is a console-based application that allows users to read and manage books in an online library.
+It is built using C++ and follows the principles of object-oriented programming (OOP) for organizing and managing the codebase.

 # Features:

 Book Catalog: Users can view a catalog of available books in the online library.
 Each book contains information such as title, author, genre, and publication year.